IndyTechFellowship/xtern5-technical-screen/README.md

 ### Tips

 - You may assume that there will never be more than one process still running on your system.
 - Now, what you're thinking is "wouldn't this utility I'm writing also be a process, so there's no way my computer would only have one process running."
-You're not wrong, but also remember that XternOS isn't real, so it isn't bound by the traditional laws of UNIX, like more mainstream plebian operating systems.
+You're not wrong, but also remember that OSXtern isn't real, so it isn't bound by the traditional laws of UNIX, like more mainstream plebian operating systems.